-In a referendum held on June 23, 2016, the electorate of the United Kingdom ("UK") resolved to leave the European Union ("EU") and the UK formally left the EU on January 31, 2020.
-A transition period was entered which, as of the date of these financial statements, is due to end on December 31, 2020.
-The future relationships and trading arrangements between the EU and the UK after this date are still uncertain at this time.
+In a referendum held on June 23 2016, the electorate of the United Kingdom ("UK") resolved to leave the European Union ("EU") and the UK formally left the EU on January 31 2020.
+A transition period was entered which ended on December 31 2020.

+The future relationships and trading arrangements between the EU and the UK are still uncertain at this time.
 The result has led to political and economic instability and volatility in the financial markets of the UK and more broadly across Europe.

-It may also lead to weakening in consumer, corporate and financial confidence in such markets as the UK finalises the terms of its exit from the EU.
-The extent of the impact will depend in part on the nature of the arrangements that are put in place between the UK and the EU following the eventual Brexit deal and the extent to which the UK continues to apply laws that are based on EU legislation.
-The longer term process to implement the political, economic and legal framework that is agreed between the UK and the EU is likely to lead to continuing uncertainty and periods of exacerbated volatility in both the UK and in wider European markets.
+The extent of the impact will depend in part on the nature of the arrangements that are put in place between the UK and the EU following the Brexit deal and the extent to which the UK continues to apply laws that are based on EU legislation.
+The longer term process to implement the political, economic and legal framework that is agreed between the UK and the EU led to continuing uncertainty and periods of exacerbated volatility in both the UK and in wider European markets.
+The UK's exit from the EU or the terms of the exit also created significant uncertainty in the UK (and potentially global) financial markets.
+Currency volatility resulting from this uncertainty means investments are adversely affected by market movements, potential decline in the value of the British Pound and/or Euro, and any downgrading of UK sovereign credit rating.
+This also can make it more difficult, or more expensive, for the Fund to execute prudent currency hedging policies.
+This mid to long term uncertainty may have an adverse effect on the economy in general.

-DIRECTORS' REPORT (Continued) for the year ended December 31, 2019